 Option B — Delegated JWT authentication

 API secret not enough?
-Let your own service validate tokens and return 200/401 decisions.
+Let your own service validate tokens and return200/401 decisions.

 1. Generate signing keys